 I am currently a contributing writer for Adoption.com.
 From 2013-15, I was a writer for The Rogue, hosted by the renowned blog site, Patheos.
 I have a passion for storytelling and have completed two novels for which I am currently pursuing publication.

 I have a Masters of Liberal Arts in Creative Writing from the University of Pennsylvania and a BA in Communications from Arcadia University.
-By day, I serve as Senior Publications Editor at Penn’s Center for the Advanced Study of India, where I run the scholarly publication India in Transition.
+By day, I serve as Senior Publications Editor at Penn’s Center for the Advanced Study of India.
 I am half-Indian too, so I’m great at doing the accent.
 Just ask.

 I live in the city of Philadelphia with my wife, two daughters, and a crazy dog.
-During the warmer months, you can find me reading a book on my roof deck, sipping Scotch on my patio, or faithfully freaking out for the Phillies (no matter how bad they are).
+You can find me reading a book on my roof deck, sipping Scotch on my patio, or faithfully freaking out for the Phillies (no matter how bad they are).

 Please feel free to contact me!